 Gifts out of income/normal expenditure

-If your client is going to make gifts out of income, we suggest that you model these as a Basic expense.
+If your client is going to make gifts out of income, we suggest that you model these as a Basic expense or Goal, setting the priority to Luxury so that these gifts are funded after paying for the client's own personal expenditure which has been modelled as a basic/leisure expense or goal.
 In order for these gifts to be exempt you would have to demonstrate to HMRC that there was sufficient income to justify the level of gifting since their guidance states 'Gifts, even if made out of income, will not qualify for exemption if the transferor had to resort to capital to meet their normal living expenses'.
+The client may have sufficient income from eg a DB pension, or you might choose to model planned withdrawals from a pension to generate a stream of income.

 Overview>Legacy screen

-The Overview>legacy screens enable you to see the position at Planned Legacy (ie your client's default mortality age), or if one or the other client were to die 'today', or if both clients were to die 'today' (note that 'today' is actually at the end of the first plan year, so asset values will have increased by one year's growth.
+The Overview>legacy screens enable you to see the position at Planned Legacy (ie your client's default mortality age), or if one or the other client were to die 'today', or if both clients were to die 'today' (note that 'today' is actually at the end of the first plan year, so asset values will have increased by one year's growth and any withdrawals, or gifts made during year one will have been accounted for.
+If you have made a PET during year 1 it will become a failed PET and will be factored back in.
 The elder client is assumed to die first.

 The screen opens in the Simple view.
 The total IHT liability (if any) on second death is highlighted at the bottom of the screen.